 Is the world ending soon?
 Did President Trump do something amazing?
 Is the world ending because Trump did something amazing?
 What would possibly be the biggest story that no one in the media is talking about?
 And when I say no one, I mean none of the major news outlets like CNN, Fox News, MSNBC, etc. They may have written a few articles on it, but they’re not giving it wall-to-wall coverage like they do with other things that aren’t as important.
-Anyway, here it is: Social Security will run out of funding by 2034, and Medicare by 2026, according to the New York Post.
+Anyway, here it is: Social Security will run out of funding by 2034, and Medicare by 2026, according to the United States Social Security Administration.
 That’s very soon, and yet, hardly anyone is talking about it.
 The media will talk about the ongoing supposed Trump and Russia collusion and investigation, they’ll talk about Robert De Niro and how he got a standing ovation for saying “f*ck Trump” at the Tony Awards, they’ll talk about Samantha Bee and how brave she is for bringing the c-word back as a word of empowerment to women, but they refuse to talk about a very serious issue.
 It really shows where their priorities are.

 Let’s talk about the issue at hand.
 More than 60 million people depend on Social Security and Medicare.
 According to the United States Census Beauru, the current population of the U.S. is about 328 million.
 That’s roughly 20% of the population that are on these two programs.
 That’s the first problem, as I think there should be a grand total of 0 people on these programs.
 The second problem is the government.
 It’s beyond me why the government is involved with healthcare and giving money to older people.
 The way I see it, the more things the government gets involved with, the more it screws those things up.
 Healthcare and Social Security are just a few of the things the government screws up.
 Healthcare and Social Security aren’t a right, nor in the Constitution last I checked.
 Healthcare in the United States would be in a much better state if it was an independent entity and had no involvement with government.